So what is meant by the Common Core Principles?

 You may unlock this video for FREE.
 Enter your email address for instant access AND to receive ongoing updates and special discounts related to this topic.

-In 2014, Skills for Care and Skills for Health jointly published a paper called “Common Core Principles” and competences for Social Care and health workers working with Adults at the end of life.
-There are 7 core principles, and these should be adhered to by all workers working in palliative and end of life care.
-When implemented properly, using these principles in practice can really make that difference to ensure everyone gets the care they deserve.
+In 2014, Skills for Care and Skills for Health jointly published a paper titled "Common Core Principles" outlining competences for social care and health workers working with adults at the end of life.
+These seven core principles are essential for all professionals in palliative and end-of-life care.
+Proper implementation of these principles can significantly improve the quality of care provided to individuals.

-1. Care and support is planned and delivered in a person-centred way, with the person’s priorities - including spiritual, emotional, and cultural needs, guiding all decisions and actions.
+Care and support should be planned and delivered in a person-centred manner, prioritising the individual's spiritual, emotional, and cultural needs.
+These priorities should guide all decisions and actions.

-2. Communication is straightforward, appropriate, and timely, and is delivered sensitively, taking account of the circumstances, needs, and abilities of the person and their carers.
-Communication reflects an understanding of and respect for, the person’s cultural and spiritual needs.
+Communication must be straightforward, appropriate, and timely.
+It should be delivered sensitively, considering the person's circumstances, needs, and abilities, as well as those of their carers.
+Communication should also respect the person's cultural and spiritual needs.

-3. End of life care is provided through integrated working, with practitioners collaborating to ensure seamless care and support at the point of delivery.
-Needs are met in ways that are appropriate to the person, rather than being service-led.
-Workers maintain ongoing communication so that care and support is properly co-ordinated and responsive to changing circumstances and priorities.
+End of life care should be provided through integrated working, with practitioners collaborating to ensure seamless care and support.
+Needs should be met in ways that are appropriate to the person, rather than being service-led.
+Ongoing communication is crucial to ensure care and support are properly coordinated and responsive to changing circumstances and priorities.

-6. The needs and rights of carers are recognised and acted upon.
-Carers are offered support both while caring and during bereavement.
-Employers recognise the ways in which workers are affected while caring for someone who is dying, and provide appropriate guidance and support.
+The needs and rights of carers should be recognised and acted upon.
+Carers should be offered support both while caring and during bereavement.
+Employers must acknowledge the impact on workers caring for someone who is dying and provide appropriate guidance and support.

-7. Employers provide appropriate learning and development opportunities for workers to ensure that they are properly equipped to work with people at the end of life.
-Workers are encouraged to take responsibility for their own learning.
+Employers should provide appropriate learning and development opportunities for workers to ensure they are well-equipped to work with people at the end of life.
+Workers should be encouraged to take responsibility for their own learning.

-In the following videos, we will take a deeper look into each principle.
+In the following videos, we will explore each principle in detail.